GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The component renders just fine, but when you click the button, you will get `undefined` in your developer console log.
-That's a main source of bugs when using React, because if you want to access `this.state` in your class method, it cannot be retrieved because `this` is `undefined`.
+The component renders just fine, but when you click the button you will get `undefined` in your developer console log.
+This is a significant source of bugs when using React.
+If you try to access `this.state` in your class method, it cannot be retrieved because `this` is `undefined`.
 So in order to make `this` accessible in your class methods, you have to bind the class methods to `this`.

-In the following class component the class method is properly bound in the class constructor.
+In the following class component, the class method is properly bound in the class constructor.

 {title="Code Playground",lang=javascript}
 ~~~~~~~~